Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch7/index.md

 *This is why synchronous vibration is more difficult to analyze than asynchronous vibration.*

+!!!!An idea i have is to have a pop up bubble at the end where you say “Recall: we said that synchronous vibration is more difficult to measure….. to explicitly put this, this is why synchronous vibration is more difficult to measure….”

+ADD SOMETHING

 ## Aliasing
 It is often pointed out that BTT signals are aliased.
 This means that BTT systems sample a rate below the Nyquist frequency of the blade response.